Skip To Content

 inSR

 The spatial reference of the input geometry.
 The spatial reference can be specified as either a well-known ID or as a spatial reference JSON object.
-If the inSR is not specified, the geometry is assumed to be in the spatial reference of the layer.
+If the inSR value is not specified, the geometry is assumed to be in the spatial reference of the layer.

 spatialRel